vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Update: Updated golang version to the latest 1.23.2 and required packages.
 - Update: removed update_time field from tables and some small code optimization.
 No UI change.

 ## [2.42.0] - 30.08.2024